Slippery When Wet: Warehouse Trip and Slip Hazards

 Posted by: admin on August 16, 2018

 A warehouse is a work environment, just like many other workplaces.
 But unlike offices and most indoor facilities, warehouses are more likely to have injuries and accidents.
+That’s why OSHA has regulations to help prevent slips, trips & falls.
 A number of factors contribute to this:

 - Forklifts.
 With so many powered industrial trucks moving everywhere, accidents are more likely to happen – even though you can reduce those odds with training from us!

 - Ignoring safety rules.
 The Occupational Safety & Health Administration (OSHA) sets guidelines and standards for workplace safety.
 When these rules are ignored or neglected, bad things happen.
 Sure, this can happen in any workplace, but when they occur in a warehouse, the potential damage is greater.

 - Slips & trips.
 Warehouses come in many shapes and sizes – and also different floor surfaces.
 From refrigerated storage facilities to outdoor warehouses, workers need to be cautious at all times.
 OSHA slips, trips & falls regulations show how certain factors lead to workplace accidents and injuries.

 For this article, let’s focus on warehouse trip and slip hazards.
 We’ll look at common causes for each type of hazard, and also offer some suggestions to keep your warehouse as clean, clutter-free, and safe as possible, based on OSHA slip, trips & fall prevention methods.
 We’ll also review some important OSHA slips, trips & falls statistics.

 Preventing accidents and injuries is just one important part of a well-rounded forklift driving skill set.
 At CertifyMe.net, our training courses review important safety information, including the best ways to promote a safer, more efficient workplace.
 Sign up for our forklift training and become OSHA compliant today!